-Paul is a seasoned bankruptcy and commercial financing attorney who is nationally recognized for his work with bondholders and indenture trustees in workouts and Chapter 11 bankruptcy cases.
-He has more than three decades of experience representing debtors and creditors in bankruptcy and insolvency matters — as wells as lenders and borrowers in connection with originating commercial finance transactions, especially involving secured debt and the Uniform Commercial Code.
-His insolvency practice focuses on disputes and litigation that may arise in foreclosures, bankruptcies, and workouts.
+Paul is a seasoned bankruptcy and commercial financing attorney who is nationally recognized for representing bondholders and indenture trustees in workouts and Chapter 11 bankruptcy cases.
+He has more than three decades of experience representing various parties in bankruptcy and insolvency matters — as wells as lenders and borrowers in originating commercial finance transactions, especially involving secured debt and the Uniform Commercial Code.
+Paul has particular expertise in litigation arising out of bankruptcies and workouts, including lender liability and intercreditor disputes.

 Paul has more than 35 years of experience representing debtors and creditors in workouts, restructurings and commercial bankruptcy proceedings, and in commercial finance transactions.
-Prior to joining Mintz, Paul was associate general counsel to M&T Bank, where he was responsible for the bank’s entire commercial and back office activities.
+Prior to joining Mintz, Paul was General Counsel to M&T Bank, where he was responsible for the bank’s entire commercial and back office activities.

 Paul has developed a national reputation representing bondholders and indenture trustees (particularly in connection with tax-exempt bond debt) in workouts and Chapter 11 bankruptcy cases throughout the country.
 He is also counsel to debtors, secured lenders of various lien priorities, major trade vendors, landlords and tenants, unsecured creditors' committees, equity holders, and buyers of many different types of assets in bankruptcy proceedings, both domestically and internationally.